open-telemetry/opentelemetry.io/content/en/blog/2024/llm-observability.md

 )
 ```

-You can instead pass the OpenTelemetry Collector URL via the
+You can instead pass the OpenTelemetry Collector URL using the
 `OTEL_EXPORTER_OTLP_ENDPOINT` also.

 ```python